Tools for the Awakening

 Are you willing to slow down and take a break?
 The work will be there when you return.

 Step 8: Grieve the Harm I Have Done.
 We need to talk about privilege and how our individual and collective decisions are impacted by how much of it we do or do not have.
 A few examples of privilege include having indoor plumbing, being born with white skin, having access to a car or public transportation, and identifying as the sex you were assigned at birth.
 The system of privileging permits our economic and social systems to continue prioritizing profit over people and our planet.
 Looking at our privilege and undoing cultural conditioning is hard work, and the corporate and political elite like us to believe that we must be perfect before we can hold them accountable for their grievous wrongdoings.

 This step is your invitation to begin exploring ways you have been complicit in perpetuating systems that thrive at the expense — and lives — of others.
 We did not grow up in vacuums.
 Our opinions and beliefs have been shaped by messages we received along the way.
 The systems are alive in each of us, and by participating in them we let them live.
 With this understanding, we can avoid falling prey to the guilt and self-criticism that strips us of our personal agency and allows these predatory systems to prevail.
 We can do this while also learning to forgive ourselves and others for being unwitting products of these rigged systems.
 Now is a time to be compassionate and fierce while we reclaim our own agency and tear down any walls that disconnect us, repurposing their scraps to build bridges.

 Step 9: Show Up.
-Now that we have done some healing through self-reflection and building self-awareness, we need to turn the focus toward our personal agency and discerning where our energies are best placed.
+Now that we have done some healing through self-reflection and building self-awareness, we need to turn our focus toward our personal agency, and discerning where our energy is best placed.